-Security Concepts for Developers: Trivial Packages
+Security Concepts for Developers: Race Condition Attacks

 Discover essential strategies for managing developer secrets and preventing leaks in CI/CD pipelines, version control systems, and third-party dependencies.